Frances McDormand Recites Shakespeare on the Long, Hard Road of Nomadland

-So long as [wo]men can breathe
+So long as [wo]men can breathe, the Bard will speak to us

 Who: Frances McDormand as Fern, the protagonist of Nomadland; the film’s Director, Chloé Zhao; and William Shakespeare (you know him)